m-ringler/straights/README.md

 ## Backlog

 * Add more XML doc (use Copilot?)
-* Microsoft.CodeAnalysis.PublicApiAnalyzers
+* Microsoft.CodeAnalncremeysis.PublicApiAnalyzers
 * Migrate to slnx format
-* See if we can find a better solution for the Linux OpenSvSharp runtime.
+* See if we can find a better solution for the Linux OpenCvSharp runtime
-* publish symbol nuget packages
+* Publish symbol nuget packages

 * Issues/Bugs
   * Digit recognition sometimes fails on 3/5